Sarvagna-Srinand/Weighted-Polygon-Optimization/README.md

 3. **Hole Analysis**
    - Analyze each hole for potential inclusion
    - Including a hole can:
+     - Requires at least 2 additional vertices for "tubing" to connect it to the main polygon
      - Reduce total vertex count by merging boundaries
      - Add negative weight to the total sum
      - Potentially simplify the polygon shape